ugonnaagwu/practicechangeremote/Stretch topics/Deploying_and_Hosting.md

     ![deploy](./deploy-and-hosting-resources/deploy.png)

 3. Select *Deploy to Web App* and select your Azure Web App you created to deploy to
-    * It may present a message saying it will overwite existing files.
+    * It may present a message saying it will overwrite existing files.
 Click *Deploy* to proceed.

     ![deploy-confirm](./deploy-and-hosting-resources/deploy-confirm.png)